alibaba/hooks/packages/hooks/src/useAsync/index.en-US.md

 # useAsync

 <div style={{color: 'red'}}>
 WARNING: useAsync is deprecated and will be removed in the next major version.
-Please use useAsync instead.
+Please use useRequest instead.
 </div>

 A custom hook that helps you manage async functions and their returned data.